Role in the Future Evolution of Life

 cooperation (including references to relevant scientific publications)

-see my book Evolution’s Arrow which is online here
+see my book Evolution’s Arrow which can be accessed here

 technical detail on the future evolution of consciousness (including